-An Air Warrior and prolific writer with over 60 published short stories and four novels.
-He is also globe trotter and observer of human life
+An Air Warrior and prolific writer with over 200 published short stories and 14 books on fiction

 Madan returned from the airbase sad and disillusioned.
 He had just received a small note from his wife in which she had informed him that she was leaving him.
 The slanting handwriting which he recognized as belonging to his wife affected his demeanor.
 He had an inkling it was coming but then human nature is such that one always hopes for the best.
 He was hoping Kavita will come back but now with this note, he knew that she had gone with her lover, God knows where?

 Madan had told the officer commanding of his Squadron that he needed a week's rest.
 The OC knew of his predicament and straightaway approved the furlough.
 He further added, "Look, Madan, go to a quiet place so that you can regroup yourself.
 Who knows what will happen there?"